mdomarfarukali/mdomarfarukali/README.md

 I’m a **Computer Science Engineering student** at Techno Bengal Institute of Technology, driven by curiosity and a love for creating tech that makes life easier (and cooler 😎).

-⚡ When I’m not deep in code, you’ll find me exploring sci-fi worlds, geeking over new technologies, or breaking & fixing my Linux setup (intentionally, of course 😉).
+⚡ When I’m not deep in code, you’ll find me exploring sci-fi worlds, geeking over new technologies, or breaking & fixing my whole system setup (intentionally, of course 😉).

 ---